 1. Leederville Town Centre Place Plan (Volume 4)

-Leederville is characterised by its mature trees and historic buildings with a strong pedestrian focus.
+buildings with a strong pedestrian focus.
 Green, brick and murals are the typical palette of the town centre.

-Light Up Leederville Carnival is a popular event for locals and visitors, it brings out the best of Leederville.
+02 and visitors, it brings out the best of Leederville.
 Tree lights further add to the town centres vibe